sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 1: Getting Around_v2/Fundamentals 1: Getting Around.md

 <img src="assets/f16a.png" width="500"/>

 While there are times when downloading data is needed, we do not want users to download the huge volumes of data that Sigma routinely handles.
-A better practice would be to send a report and also to use Sigma to provide only send the relevant information, formatted for easy consumptions by the recipient.
+A better practice would be to send a report and use Sigma to provide only the relevant information, formatted for easy consumption by the recipient.

 <aside class="positive">
 <strong>IMPORTANT:</strong><br> You want users working in Sigma and not downloading data and building ungoverned spreadsheets with potentially old data and incorrect formulas.